Gkicks/matching-bears/README.md

 - All pages use semantic html
 - Aria-labels were used to improve accessibility for those using assistive technology.
 These are in all links apart from those in the footer.
 This is due to the footer text already telling those using a screen reader where the link would take them
-- I used the Google Chrome extensions:
+- I used the Google Chrome extension:
   - Web Disability Simulator – simulated the website for people with sight, mobility, reading and writing and concentration disabilities to view the webpage how others could see it.
 There were no concerns noted in these simulations

 ### Wave Validator